padrino/padrino-framework/posts/padrino-0-9-25-slim-and-erubis-caching-and-fixes.md

 For more information, check out the [README](https://github.com/padrino/padrino-framework/blob/master/padrino-cache/README.rdoc) as well as the [Padrino Cache Guide](http://www.padrinorb.com/guides/padrino-cache) for a solid overview of this new addition to our framework.

 Thanks to core member Joshua Hull for the majority of the caching implementation and Joshua Morris , Arthur Chiu, and DAddYE for the Caching documentation.

-Here’s an example of the caching gem usage:
+Here's an example of the caching gem usage:

 ```ruby